piazzesiNiccolo/ASE/domande.md

     - opinions along paths are combined via multiplication
     - opinions across paths are combined via addition

-    Limititation in the default model:
+    Limitation in the default model:

-    1. It is monotonic, all paths toward  aprovider increases trust degree towards it
+    1. It is monotonic, all paths toward  a provider increases trust degree towards it

     2. Unconditionally transitive (if A trusts B and B trusts C &rarr; A trusts C)